apache/celix/documents/development/README.md

 ## Symbol Visibility

-- C libraries should configure symbol visibility.
+- Header-only (INTERFACE) libraries should not configure symbol visibility.
-- C++ header-only (INTERFACE) libraries should not configure symbol visibility.
+- Shared and static libraries should configure symbol visibility.
-- C++ shared libraries (lib with C++ sources), should configure symbol visibility.
+  - Static library meant to be linked as PRIVATE should hide symbols.
-- C and C++ Bundles should configure symbol visibility.
+- Bundles should configure symbol visibility (this is done by default).

 ### Configuring Symbol Visibility for C/C++ Libraries